Team-BlackOrder/Monitor/README.md

 interface.

-### Has Used:
+#### Has Used:

-* Used Apache NiFi for data ingestion.(Architecture diagram is available in Nifi template directory)
+* Apache NiFi for data ingestion.(Architecture diagram is available in Nifi template directory)

-* Used MongoDB to store the data.
+* MongoDB to store the data.

-* Used Java Lagom framework to implement the Microservices.
+* Java and Lagom framework for implementing the Microservices.